 Students who are denied the F-1 visa need to obtain from the consular officer the precise reason for the denial and contact an International Student Advisor.
 Usually there is very little that any college or university can do when a visa is denied since denials are not based on the documents issued by the school but on the applicant’s ability to meet the criteria for a non-immigrant visa.

 May I use the B tourist visa to study at HCC?

-No. Applicants who are in the U.S. in B status must file a change of status to F-1 student with USCIS.
-Applicants outside of the U.S. should seek the F-1 visa using the HCC I-20.
+No. Applicants who are in the U.S. in B status must file a change of status to F-1 student with USCIS and be approved for F-1 status before they can begin to study.
+Applicants outside of the U.S. should seek the F-1 visa using the HCC Form I-20.

 Who is eligible for on-campus housing at Hawks Landing?

 All HCC students, including international students, are eligible for housing at Hawks Landing.

 Where is Hawks Landing located?

 HCC’s Hawks Landing apartments offer a great value, a convenient location, and most importantly, a fun living and learning atmosphere!
 Located adjacent to HCC’s Dale Mabry Campus in Tampa, Hawks Landing provides fully furnished apartments, a resort-style swimming pool, a state-of-the-art computer lab, and a fitness center.
 The housing complex is only a few blocks away from shopping and restaurants.